Welcome to the National Auto Sport Association (NASA) Arizona Region!

 I am pleasantly surprised at how everyone I’ve encountered is so willing to help and happy to talk about their experiences and give advice.
 It’s a great organization.
 Sincerely,

 NVR2L8 Racing Mid-Life Crisis Dreams Come True After weeks of trepidation and countless hours spent on the internet researching beginner high performance driving programs including several phone calls to local and distant driving schools.
 Some of which were very expensive and not very friendly.
 I finally summoned up the guts to sign up for the local Arizona Region HPDE One program.
 One day school including both classroom instruction and on track experience, one of the most reasonable priced programs available.
 I happened to choose the largest single day event that the NASA Arizona region puts on.
 It was their annual night event held at the Wild Horse Pass Motorsports Park Main track in Chandler Arizona.
 I spent weeks coursing thru the internet websites reading all the material I could find concerning local road racing events held around the country.
 I arrived at the appropriate time and found a place to park.
 Pleased with my self that I already owned an enclosed race trailer to haul my Vette around in, I un-loaded my car and I apprehensively proceeded to the tech inspection line with my pre-tech inspection sheet and helmet in hand.
 The local tech inspectors efficiently inspected the growing line of cars and all my concerns about my car passing subsided.
 Actually any street car in proper operating condition should pass any level of HPDE tech.
 Next was to attend the required drivers meeting.
 Quite painless and informative, So far so good, no reason at this point to get stressed about my decision to try and fulfill one of my life long dreams.
 All the drivers learned the schedule for the day, what the flags meant, where the corner workers would be and proper safety procedures and other important information.
 The ethnicity of the drivers attending the event was as diverse as grains of sand in the desert.
 Seems gear-heads come in all colors, shapes, sized and ages.
 I find that very encouraging for the motorsports industry.
 After the drivers meeting was over, other beginners like me proceeded to the classroom portion of HPDE1.
 High Performance Driving Experience includes two hours of instruction, films, slides, and lectures on vehicle dynamics and physics the meanings and colors of all the flags, proper on track etiquette and the driving line around the track and how to find it.
 Up to this point I was as relaxed as taking a walk thru the park.
 Of course we haven’t actually made it to the track yet but soon we were released to go and get our cars and proceed to grid.
 Finally, I was actually going to what I had always wanted to do.
 You see, ever since I was a kid, as long as I could remember I’ve wanted to drive a race car.
 I used to daydream about it during class, whenever we took a vacation, watching Indy racing on the T.V.
 I am a Nascar fan and an American Le Mans series junkie.
 Now I was nervous with anticipation, which I was soon to learn was only going to get worse.
 You see, the NASA AZ region is careful enough to try and pair you with an on track instructor that has experience, or actually races the same kind of car that you’re driving.
 That was very cool until I was to learn that my instructor was a track record holder at many of the tracks here in the southwest.
 Now I wasn’t actually nervous about wrecking, I was really apprehensive about embarrassing my instructor.
 Thankfully he was graced with the good humor and personality to make me feel completely comfortable in the car from start to finish.
 Our instructors drive the first few laps, assessing the cars and showing us the lines, taking a lap at speed so we can partially see what the limits of our cars were.
 Levels we surely weren’t going to achieve ourselves anytime in the near future.
 But it definitely puts you at ease about what you can get away with in your car on a racetrack.
 So, three laps later we pull into the hot pits changing places for me to finally take the wheel.
 Even now I am somewhat breathless remembering the anticipation and thrill of learning to drive on a track.
 I feel somewhat lucky this fat old guy didn’t have a heart attack right then and there.
 My turn, I exit the hot pits onto the track and basically spend the next 20 minutes having the time of my life.
 My instructor was absolutely encouraging.
 Showing me the line, coaching me thru the art of feeling the balance of the car, when, how hard, where the braking zones were and most of all to have fun.
 After each 20 minutes session drivers are required to return to the classroom and continue instruction between each time on track.
 Which seemed to last an eternity as I couldn’t wait to return to the track each time.
 Needless to say my first track experience was exactly like and more so of what I thought it would be.
 It has become an addiction for me, one year later I am completely hooked on road racing.
-I’ve rebuilt an engine, proceeded steadily thru the 4 HPDE levels and into Time Trials.
+I’ve rebuilt an engine, proceeded steadily thru the 4 HPDE levels and into Time Trial.
 The only regret I have is that I didn’t attempt this sooner.
 The younger we get started the more influence we have on other young people to keep this motorsports industry alive.
 So don’t hesitate any longer, go ahead and get out there and join your local NASA organization and get on track.
 Dan K.